elugens/hello-javascript/docs/general-javascript-questions/data-types/array-methods.md

 ---

-### Explain what typed arrays are in JavaScript and their primary use?
+### Can you explain what typed arrays are in JavaScript and their primary use?

 <details>
   <summary><strong>View Answer:</strong></summary>